ChirilRussu/HTML_Scraper/README.md

 # HTML_Scraper
 Python script that looks for a keyword in a list of web pages.
+Showcase - https://www.youtube.com/watch?v=KYeix6kPxtk

 Used to find roles on company career pages.